azurepocmain/fabricpocmain.github.io/articles/fabric-storage-usage-extraction.md

 **SQL Code Steps: Fabric Storage Usage Percentabe Query:**
 A percentage output for each day and related workspace will be the output.
 You can potentially utilize this percentage and divide it by the daily cost via the Azure Portal to implement the chargeback process.
 Update the below table names to reflect your environment.
 Please note that, depending on your billing configuration, you may need to segment the query by capacity usage rather than aggregating it for the entire tenant.
+Please be advised that this query has been optimized to exclusively return the most recent workspace name, ensuring accurate identification even in cases where name changes have occurred.
+This optimization is implemented by leveraging the FabricWorkspacesList table, as sourced from the capacity metrics extraction documentation.
 ```
 WITH DailyStorage AS (
     SELECT